UCLH-DHCT/emap/hl7-reader/README.md

 possibly different versions of HL7 by using HAPI's ability to set ll to the same version (2.7).
 See  https://hapifhir.github.io/hapi-hl7v2/xref/ca/uhn/hl7v2/examples/HandlingMultipleVersions.html

-JDBCTest.java is a separate program.
-It was written for the internal D-Day (14/11/18).
+HL7Processor.java (formerly JDBCTest.java) was originally written (but sadly never used) for the internal D-Day (14/11/18).
 It pulls data from the IDS, but for the demo does not perform any HL7 parsing as some of that has already been done by Atos and relevant data fields extracted to IDS columns.
 It then updates the UDS database.